Vecinos

 Vecinos (Neighbors) is a Mexican television series created by Eugenio Derbez, based on Spanish television series Aquí no hay quien viva.
 It premiered on Las Estrellas on July 10, 2005.
 The series portrays the life of everyday people in Mexican barrios, where anything can be found — the jealous housewife, the spinster, the strange family, etc. Each episode features the interactions between these peculiar neighbors, where they deal with problems both real and imagined, such as ghosts, treasures, ripoffs, fights, etc.

 The series has been renewed for a sixteenth and seventeenth season.
 The seventeenth season premiered on July 14, 2024.
 In August 2024, the series was renewed for two more seasons.
 The eighteenth season premiered on February 23, 2025.
 The nineteenth season premiered on May 11, 2025.
+The twentieth season premiered on March 29, 2026.